-A quick and delicious dessert – Cherry Almond Crisp.
+A quick and delicious dessert - Cherry Almond Crisp.
+This crisp is filled with cherry filling and topped with an oatmeal and sliced almond crust.

 What to do when you make cherry pie filling?
 You could make a cherry pie....but why not Cherry Almond Crisp?
 Crisps are one of my favorite desserts to make because they are so darned easy.
 Not to mention I love that crisp topping.